mtimjones/7drl_2019/README.md

 - [x]  Implement network initialization via network templates.

 - [ ]  Implement the end game (perhaps in the context of the Executive process).

+- [ ]  Add an 'H' field to attributes display to show processes that are hackable.